kmiklas/Ritchie/README.md

+# Usage
+## Engine/Acceptor
+The Ritchie engine is designed to run on Linux, but it should run on Windows with a few tweaks if you're a Visual Studio person.

+At the command prompt:
+pickledEgg> make

+To start the process and make your market pickledEgg> ./ritchie

+## Client/Initiator

+Separate clients are available: one for Linux/Mac, a second for Windows.

+Portability was just too difficult to maintain with the vast difference between Linux/UNIX/Mac socket implementations and Winsock2.h.
+Forgive me for throwing in the towel and let the split occur, so that Visual Studio can do its thing with the Windows version of the initiator.
+Every man has his limit, and reached mine.

 # Change Log
 4/24/2017
 - Added order priority queue (modified heap) stub for holding order info at price levels in order book